Merkel on Afghanistan — 'Bitter, dramatic and terrifying' | DW | 16.08.2021

 "This is an extremely bitter development.
 Bitter, dramatic and terrifying," said the chancellor.

+Merkel said the mission had not been as successful as had been hoped.

-She also told reporters that efforts would be made to offer support and refuge, particularly for Afghan support staff who helped the German military.
+The chancellor also told reporters that efforts would be made to offer support and refuge, particularly for Afghan support staff who helped the German military.
+She said the chaotic conditions in Kabul were making the operation "extremely difficult."

 Merkel said aid would also be given to neighboring countries such as Pakistan, where it is expected many refugees are likely to arrive.